 ARCL has put in place a comprehensive risk management system.
-Risk containment measures include member / participants limits, market-wide issuer limit, issue limit, upfront validation for collateral availability and managing wrong way risk.
-Also, ARCL has put in place member/participant wise - issuer wise - issue wise limit.
-Haircuts applied on collaterals is uniform and based on rating and residual maturity of securities.
+Risk containment measures include member / participants limits, market-wide issuer limit, upfront validation for collateral availability, daily mark to market of collateral and managing wrong way risk.
+Also, ARCL has put in place member/participant wise - issuer level limit and issue (ISIN) level limit.
+Haircuts applied on collaterals is uniform and based on type of instrument, rating and residual maturity of securities.
 The limits as defined by ARCL is maintained in the RMS system i.e. Risk Management System which is integrated with the trading system.
 The orders are validated against the limits in the Risk Management System before accepting them for matching by the trading system.
 The orders are validated on a real time basis.